dekapx/experimental/spring-boot-docker/readme.txt

 -----------
 - Docker -
 -----------
-# Build an image from the project directory
+# Build/rebuild an image from the project directory
-$ docker build -t spring-boot-docker .
+$ docker build -f Dockerfile -t spring-boot-docker .

-# Tag a docker image
+# Run the docker image
-$ docker tag spring-boot-docker my-repo/spring-boot-docker:0.0.1-SNAPSHOT
+$ docker run -p 9090:9090 spring-boot-docker

 # Display all images from the respository
 $ docker images -a